ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix-mult-kernel-improvement/page3.md

 * The `scale0` and its reciprical are calculated

-Before the quantization takes place, the LHS matrix calculates where the appropriate zero point should be to handle a wider range of input values with more flexibility.
-This is refered to as 'Asymmetric' quantization, allowing for different scale and zero points for each matrix row.
+Before the quantization takes place, the LHS matrix calculates where the appropriate zero point should be to handle a wider range of input values not centred around zero with more flexibility.
+This is refered to as 'asymmetric' quantization, allowing for different scale and zero points for each matrix row.

 ```C
     const float zero_point_from_min_error0 = qmin + descaled_min0;